 You will need to include a listing of the NCSS Performance Expectations and Michigan Grade Level Content Expectations (GLCEs) that are a part of the curriculum that you develop.
 Write Performance Expectations out in full by letter, number, and description.
-Note: 1) A copy of the NCSS Standards will be loaned to yiu for use in this course..
-2) The coursepack on e-reserve includes a copy of the Michigan Social Studies GLCEs.
+Note: 1) A copy of selected sections of the NCSS standards will be provided for you in class.
+2) The class e-reserve folder includes a copy of the Michigan Social Studies GLCEs.

-The daily planner appears like the eight day calendar below.
+The daily planner appears like a five day calendar.
 Fill the planner out for the number of days that your lessons will cover.
 List the title of the lessons day by day.
 Place the planner at the front of your lesson plans.
-Curriculum Research and Development Project Part 2 cont.
+I have listed a sample planner below: